 Commentary columns, articles, and reviews are all notified to Twitter as they appear: Click on the Twitter button at the top of this page.

 This link takes you to an ad hoc web page I put up — a sort of blog — dealing with the events of mid-April, 2012, which attracted a lot of notice and which people still ask me about.

 The "Last 3 months" link in the navigation box brings up links to all my published columns, articles, and reviews for the past three months.

 Other pages accessible from here via the navigation box offer readings of poetry and prose, interviews I have done at various times, an album of family pictures from our marriage onwards, a "virtual attic" of memorabilia and photographs from my own and my family's histories, and any kinds of notes or oddities I feel like storing on my website under "Miscellaneous."

 To get in touch with me, please use the email address scrawled (in hopes of foxing the spambots) next to my mugshot at the left here.

 Below the line I have put a handful of links to commonly requested pages.

 [Note on finding an article you dimly remember : If you dimly remember reading an article of mine and want to find it in these pages, just go to Google Advanced Search, enter "www.johnderbyshire.com" into the "Search within a site or domain" box at the bottom, and put key words or phrases in the search box(es).
 If that doesn't do the trick, you may be thinking of something I posted on National Review Online's group blog, The Corner.
-(Corner posts don't get archived here, but NRO keeps them all.)
-Try Google Advanced Search with search website "www.nationalreview.com/corner."]
+Corner posts didn't get archived here, and NRO only archives them for a short time back, so you are most likely out of luck; but try Google Advanced Search with search website "www.nationalreview.com/corner."]

 Reader favorites and common enquiries: